Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Experiments and Analysis

 \subsubsection{Zero-Shot Evaluation}

 We conduct zero-shot evaluations to assess the performance of different feature backbones across varying feature map sizes.

 The results are presented in~\Cref{tab:4_zero_backbone}.
 As shown, SD2-1, DINOv2, and their combined variant (SD2-1+DINOv2) significantly outperform CLIP, ResNet-101, DINOv1, and iBOT.
-We attribute this superiority to their pre-training on larger-scale datasets, which enhances feature generalization.
-Notably, the combination of SD2-1 and DINOv2 achieves the highest performance, aligning with the findings of SD-DINO \cite{A-Tale-of-Two-Features}, which emphasize the complementary strengths of these two models.
+Within the Transformer family, performance varies substantially with respect to pre-training scale and training objectives.
+For instance, the success of DINOv2 underscores the importance of large-scale self-supervised pre-training for learning generalizable features suitable for zero-shot evaluations.
+Our experiments also demonstrate that features derived from generative models like SD2-1 are highly effective, confirming the findings of DIFT~\cite{DIFT}.
+The combination of SD2-1 and DINOv2 yields the highest performance, which aligns with SD-DINO~\cite{A-Tale-of-Two-Features} and suggests that representations learned from these distinct paradigms are complementary.

 To further analyze resolution impacts, we plot performance against feature map sizes in~\Cref{fig:Zero}.
-We find that ResNet101, DINOv1, and iBOT exhibit minimal or negative gains when the resolution increases to 60 $\times$ 60 from 32 $\times$ 32.
+We find that ResNet-101, DINOv1, and iBOT exhibit minimal or negative gains when the resolution increases to 60 $\times$ 60 from 32 $\times$ 32.
 In contrast, SD2-1 and DINOv2 show consistent improvements with higher resolutions.
 We hypothesize this stems from two factors: (1) ResNet's local receptive fields limit global context capture, and (2) fixed positional encodings in DINOv1 and iBOT hinder adaptation when interpolated to larger spatial dimensions.